-Depending on summer weather patterns, OPPD may not need to manage your air conditioner at all, but by participating in the program you are agreeing to allow OPPD to manage your air conditioner up to 12 days per year.
-AC Management will never occur on holidays or weekends.
+Depending on summer weather patterns, OPPD may not need to manage your air conditioner at all, but by participating in the program you are agreeing to allow OPPD to manage your air conditioner or heat pump up to 12 days per year.
+A Cool Smart event will never occur on holidays or weekends.

 Air conditioners and heat pumps contribute greatly to the demand for electricity on warm summer days.
-AC Management events are usually not noticed by participants, but significantly lowers the demand for electricity.
+Cool Smart events are usually not noticed by participants, but significantly lowers the demand for electricity.

 No. OPPD will attach a free outdoor device to your home on the siding or brick nearest your AC unit or heat pump (see photo below).
 This will require the use of hardware, such as screws or nails, but no appointments are necessary and no one goes into your home.

 Yes.
-AC management events will only last 2.5 hours.
-During an event your cooling system will never be off for longer than about 15 minutes and the blower fan will always continue to circulate the conditioned air already in your home, keeping you and your family comfortable.
+Cool Smart events will last no longer than 3 hours.
+During an event your cooling system will never be off for longer than about 15 minutes and the blower fan will continue to circulate the conditioned air already in your home, keeping you and your family comfortable.
 A 1 to 3 degree temperature increase can be expected in a typical home.

 A solid or blinking green light is normal operation, and device is receiving it’s paging signal.
-A red light indicates the air conditioner is being managed.
+A red light indicates the air conditioner or heat pump is being managed.

 During a Cool Smart management event, your AC unit will run in approximately 15-minute intervals (on for 15, off for 15).
 While it’s possible that both AC units’ off cycle will overlap slightly, it is very unlikely they will be off at the same time for the entire 15-minute off cycle.

-OPPD advises you to contact the manufacturer of your AC system to answer that question.
+OPPD advises you to contact the manufacturer of your cooling system to answer that question.
 There are more than five million and growing users of these types of devices across the country.